thedivergentai/ByteFix-Website/docs/important.md

 ## Functionality & Components

 *   **Motion Library:** Utilize the `motion` library (from `motion/react` and `@motionone/dom`) for animations, especially for smooth scrolling and interactive elements.
 *   **Smooth Scrolling:** Implement smooth, tweened scrolling with "ease-in-out" easing for navigation links and buttons that scroll to sections.
+The current implementation uses `target.scrollIntoView({ behavior: 'smooth' })`.
+Further investigation is needed to fully integrate `motion.dev` for smooth scrolling as initially intended.
 *   **Sticky Header:** The header should be sticky and remain visible at the top of the page during scrolling.
 *   **Testimonials Section:** The testimonial section now displays all testimonials statically.
 *   **Repair Request Form:** Implement a basic repair request form with client-side validation.